allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 ---
 layout: post
-title: "How we solve performance issue with a few lines of MBox code."
+title: "How we solved performance issue with a few line of code?"
 author: [lukasz.solniczek]
 tags: [tech, "Server-driven UI", mobile, mbox, performance]
 excerpt: >